AoJ/Lactate/benchmark/results.md

 + Content-Length for cURL was `0 bytes` for valid requests
 + Uses relative date string for `Last-Modified` header
 + Sets `Cache-Control` headers with or without a value
 + Only of the tested modules whose `santamonica.jpg` performance exceeded `jquery.min.js` performance, despite being 10x the size.
 Reason for this is likely that bastard has automatic minification for scripts & styles.
-In the case of `jqueyr.min.js`, however,  any relatie advantages from minification are invisible to this comparison.
+In the case of `jquery.min.js`, however,  any relative advantages from minification are invisible to this comparison.

 ## connect